DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-03-07-changing-provider-type.md

 ---
-title: Changing provider type
+title: Updating how we show provider type
-description: DESCRIPTION
+description: We updated how we show the school and SCITT provider types and added an ‘other’ type
 date: 2025-03-07
 tags:
   - providers